Scientific Name

 Most common Echeveria species are not complicated succulents to grow, provided you follow a few basic rules.
 First, be careful never to let water sit in the rosette as it can cause rot or fungal diseases that will kill the plant.
 Additionally, remove dead leaves from the bottom of the plant as it grows.
 These dead leaves provide a haven for pests, and Echeverias are susceptible to mealy bugs.
 As with all succulents, careful watering habits and plenty of light will help ensure success.

-Most Echeveria can be easily propagated from leaf cuttings, although a few are better from seeds or stem cuttings.
+Most Echeveria can be easily propagated from leaf cuttings, although some are better from seeds or stem cuttings.
 To propagate a leaf cutting, place the individual leaf in a succulent or cacti mix and cover the dish until the new plant sprouts.
 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
-See more at How to Grow and Care for Echeveria.
+To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.

 Origin

-Native to semi-desert habitats in Mexico.
+Echeveria elegans is native to semi-desert habitats in Mexico.

 Links

-PLANTOPEDIA: Browse flowering plants by Scientific Name, Common Name, Genus, Family, or Origin
+- Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin

 Photo Gallery